 - Serve Hot or Cold: This dip is great hot or cold so serve it how you prefer.

-- Extra cheesy: Add 1/2 cup mozzarella or other shredded cheese to the mixture before baking, as well as top with some additional shredded cheese for a cheesy top layer as well.
+- Extra cheesy: Add 1/2 cup mozzarella or other shredded cheese to the mixture before baking, as well as top with some additional shredded cheese for a cheesy top layer.

-- Turn up the heat: Swap mild sausage for mild sausage or add red chili flakes, hot sauce or jalapeño.
+- Turn up the heat: Swap mild sausage for hot sausage or add red chili flakes, hot sauce, or jalapeño.